banasrini/Microchip/README.md

-##OVERALL STEPS TO RUN THE DEMO

-* install mplab ide and harmony and the compiler.
-* include the mph plugin into the ide.
-* open the pubnub demo and place into c:\microchip\harmony\v1_03_01\apps
-* load & run the example into the MPLABX IDE.
+## What do you need for this demo?

 ### Hardware required:

  - **PIC32 Ethernet Starter Kit** - The PIC32 Ethernet Starter Kit provides the easiest and lowest cost method to experience 10/100 Ethernet development with PIC32.
-The specific chip used is PIC32MX795F512L.
+The specific chip used on the board is PIC32MX795F512L.

  - Standard A to mini B cable for debugger
  - Standard A to micro B cable for USB application development